-- Once again this year, the U.S. Consumer Product Safety Commission (CPSC) Pool Safely campaign is asking every adult and child in America to sign the Pool Safely Pledge. - The Pledge, designed for both kids and adults, is a call to action that people to commit to take specific steps for being safer in and around the water: - Kids will pledge to never go in the water without an adult nearby. - Adults will pledge to always watch kids in the water, to learn CPR and to ensure their pools have proper fencing and gates. - Visit PoolSafely.gov/pledge to sign the pledge online and learn more.
+- Once again this year, the U.S. Consumer Product Safety Commission (CPSC) Pool Safely campaign is asking every adult and child in America to sign the Pool Safely Pledge. - The Pledge, designed for both kids and adults, is a call to action and commitment to take specific steps for being safer in and around the water: - Kids will pledge to never go in the water without an adult nearby. - o Adults will pledge to always watch kids in the water, to learn CPR and to ensure their pools have proper fencing and gates. - Visit PoolSafely.gov/pledge to sign the Pledge in English online and learn more.
+0 - Visit poolsafely.gov/espanol/promesa/ to sign the Pledge in Spanish online and learn more.